erischon/project-django-base/README.md

 # Project Django base

 A basic Django project with Custom User and email not username.
+It's a good base for starting a Django project.

 ### Installation
 * clone the repo